Q: What is the first step in the process?

 10) How do officers get promotions?

 For many Officers, one of the best rewards of working in a department as big as LAPD is the fact that they can do many jobs during the course of their career.
 It is possible to move from division to division, and to learn new skills on the job.
-The first promotion available to Officers is to either become a Detective, or move into the investigative branch, or to be-come a Sergeant and move into field supervision.
-Sergeants or from Detective you can promote to Lieutenant.
+The first promotion available to Officers is to either become a Detective in the investigative branch, or become a Sergeant and move into field supervision.
+From Sergeant or Detective you can promote to Lieutenant.
 There are over 250 different jobs in the LAPD.
-Some of them, like traffic investigator are done by hundreds of Officers, but then there are also specialized jobs, like SWAT, motorcycle Officers, horseback Officers, divers, fixed-wing pilots, helicopter pilots, public information officers, K-9 units, and bike Officers.
+Some of them, like traffic investigator are done by hundreds of Officers, then there are specialized jobs, like SWAT, motorcycle Officers, horseback Officers, divers, fixed-wing pilots, helicopter pilots, public information officers, K-9 units, and bike Officers.
 Most of these require specialized training, and if you are selected, you are paid to be trained.